What do banks do?

 Business Analysts & Project Managers

 Business Analysts assess existing systems and develop proposals for new requirements.
-Project Managers will manage all stages of the activity through development, running a team of engineers and dealing with third-party suppliers.
-It’s up to these individuals to troubleshoot problems that come up in testing, and hand over a robust new product to the rest of the business.
+Project Managers manage all stages of the activity through development, running a team of engineers and dealing with third-party suppliers.
+It’s up to these individuals to troubleshoot problems in testing, and hand over a robust new product to the rest of the business.

 minus sign